 In steps Donovan Ezeiruaku, a long, lean athletic pass-rusher with the ability to make an impact on Day 1.
 Ezeiruaku posted 14 sacks and 90 overall PFF grade last season.

-Houston is incredibly happy to scoop up Texas playmaker Matthew Golden in this spot.
+Houston moves up to scoop up Texas playmaker Matthew Golden in this spot.
 Golden's explosive route-running combined with his phenomenal 4.29 40-yard dash at the combine have him soaring up draft boards.

 Is Texas WR Matthew Golden the best WR in this year’s NFL Draft? (via @MoveTheSticks)